DiSSCo UK FAQs

 What is the technical infrastructure for DiSSCo UK?

-The DiSSCo UK infrastructure has three main requirements:
+The DiSSCo UK infrastructure has three main functions:

-• To provide digital routes to support the access and processing of specimen data, especially text extraction and segmentation from label specimen images as part of the digitisation process, and to perform research on the data as part of the DiSSCo Catalysis Centre’s objectives.
+- To provide digital routes to support the access and processing of specimen data, especially text extraction and segmentation from label specimen images as part of the digitisation process, and to perform research on the data as part of the DiSSCo UK Catalysis Centre’s objectives.

 The DiSSCo UK infrastructure will utilise a mix of built, procured, and existing services to deliver this infrastructure.